jozefg/blog/posts/2014-02-10-types-kinds-and-sorts.markdown

       NodeB :: a -> Tree a c n     -> Tree a c n     -> Tree a Black (S n)
 ```

-Taking a moment to examine this, we see that `Leaf`'s have a `Z` nodes below them,
+Taking a moment to examine this, we see that a `Leaf` has 0 black nodes below it,
 which makes perfect sense.
 Then nodes take two trees of identical height and either
 adds one to the height if the node is black or leaves it the same.